 77-1273 Vietnam veteran did not apply for Iowa Bonus because he had received an Undesirable Discharge.
 The discharge was upgraded to General after the application deadline.
-The Army Discharge Review Board who updated the discharge to General specified that it appeared that the complainant should not have received a Dishonorable Discharge in the first place.
-CA/O contacted the Bonus Board aksing that they consider accepting the late application on the basis of that specification.
-CA/O represented complainant at the Bonus Board meeting at which time the board ruled that the application could not be considered because the deadline for filing applications is statutory, Section 35C.5, of the Iowa Code.
+The Army Specified that it appeared that the discharge to General have received a Dishonorable Discharge in the first place.
+CA/O late application on the basis of that specification.
+CA/O late application on the basis of that specification.
+CA/O the board ruled that the application could not be considered because the deadline for filing applications is statutory,

 77-1310 An inmate at IMR complained that during the course of an escape he had left all his personal property at RRC.
 When these items were forwarded to IMR, several items were missing, including an 1844 Indian head penny valued at \$375.
-CA/O forwarded this inmate a set of tort claim forms to file.
-CA/O noted for the inmate that we were astonished that he would leave behind such an extremely light and valuable item.
+CA/O for warded this inmate a set of tort claim forms to file.
+CA/O behind such an extremely light and valuable item.